valentinprotiuc/stars-and-planets/README.md

-# Stars&Planets App
+# Sterne&Planeten

+Einfache Single-Page-Webanwendung, die einen Sternkatalog darstellt.

 A simple demo project using MEAN stack plus Bootstrap.
 It's a single page app which allow the user to navigate through the database of stars and planets.
-The user can view the detailed information about the star by clicking it, can edit the information about the star and also can add new stars to the catalog.
+The user can view the detailed information about each star by clicking it, can edit the information about the star and also can add new stars to the catalog.

-## Versions
+## Verwendete Software

-MongoDB `3.1.13`
+MongoDB `3.2.2`

 Express `4.16.4`